 I am employed part time by the Christian Schools in Christchurch as Christian Schools Coordinator.
 This means I am based on the school site which allows me to spend time during the day supporting our principal in my role as board chair.

 Deputy Chairperson.
-Parent Representative, Consultant
+Parent Trustee, IT Consultant

 I was elected as parent rep to the BoT in 2010.
 I have worked in the Information & Technology field for the last 18 years.

 My wife and I have 4 boys, three of them are currently in the primary school at MGS.
 Our family love being part of this school and I see it is a privilege to be able to serve as a BoT Member.
 This school has an incredible heritage and with our 50th year celebrations coming up in 2014 it is really exciting to see the growth.

 I hope can use my skills to support the school at a governance level, to help preserve the schools “Special Character,” and that our children continue to receive a high quality Christian education.

 I clearly remember how thrilled I was in 1964 when Middleton Grange School commenced in Christchurch.
 Little did I know that I would have the privilege of being involved with the school for so long.
 I commenced as the school Executive Officer in 1986 and remain heavily involved as a member of the Christian Schools’ Trust and also the Board of Trustees.
 As a CST representative on the Board I am passionate about ensuring the special character of the school remains true to the original vision.

 As a an ex-parent and grandparent of current and past pupils I see the results of an education at Middleton Grange and I am as convinced, as I was in 1964, of the benefits in every area of life, and particularly the potential for spiritual growth in the lives of our children and young people.

 It is a privilege to serve with a group of people who are like-minded in their commitment to Middleton Grange and the future of Christian education.